 IF you haven't already, Sign up now for Butel’s Bytes and get lots of recipes, nutrition and health information, hints, tips and good to know facts about Southwestern, Mexican and cooking with chiles.
 When you sign up, I will give you a collection of my five favorite recipes.
 I look forward to sharing my cooking with you, Jane Butel

-The week long class that we just completed last Friday was such a wonderful class.
+The week long class that we just completed a week ago Friday was such a wonderful class.
 They cooked together beautifully—each one helping the other to achieve yummy delicious dishes.
 I look forward to staying in touch with them—and meeting new cooking friends in the coming classes this year.

-Our next weekend class is March 20-22, 2015 and we are offering a 25% discount for the next few enrollees.
+Our next weekend class is March 20-22, 2015 and we are offering a 25% discount for the next few enrollees until March 15, midnight.
 We hope you can come cook with us!

 In the meantime, somehow spring fever really brings on the urge to begin entertaining with yummy, fun Sunday brunches.
 Beautiful, easy to make and delicious dishes such as the Huevos Rancheros or actually any of the ones featured this month will give you a great jump start on your very own Spring Brunches.
 I haven’t shared my favorite brunch ideas in quite a time.
 Brunches have always been a very funtime to entertain, because there is so little time pressure.
 I like to have everything ready to just pop into the oven when the time seems right.
 The Blue Corn Pinon Nut Pancakes are very easy to make when you use our mix—which I will put on a 20% off sale for the next week!
 Remember blue corn is 100% nutrition.